FREDERICK DOUGLASS DAY 2025

 Located at Dover and West Streets across from the Talbot County Free Library.

-Location: In front of Roma Alla Pizza on West Street
+Location: In front of Roma Alla Pala on West Street

 Frederick Douglass Lecture – 1 PM